jonyzhang2023/awesome-embodied-vla-va-vln/README.md

 This repository will be continuously updated, and we warmly invite contributions from the community.
 If you have any papers, projects, or resources that are not yet included, please feel free to submit them via a pull request or open an issue for discussion.

-Let’s build a comprehensive resource for the robotics and AI community!
+Let's build a comprehensive resource for the robotics and AI community!

 *Jony and Sage*